-This certification is executed on behalf of the County of El Paso, Texas (County) and (the Business Organization) pursuant to the Public Funds Investment hapter 2256, Texas Government Code (the Act) in connection with investment transactions conducted en the County and the Business Organization. the Bu The undersigned Qualified Representative of the Business Organization hereby certifies on behalf of siness Organization that: 1.
-The undersigned is a Qualified Representative of the Business Organization offering to enter an investment transaction with the County as such terms are used in the Public Funds Investment Act, Chapter 2256, Texas Government Code, 2.
-The Qualified Representative of the Business Organization has received and reviewed the investment policy of the County, and 3.
-The Qualified Representative of the Business Organization has implemented reasonable procedures and controls in an effort to preclude investment transactions conducted between the Business Organization and the County that are not authorized by the County=s investment policy except to the extent that this authorization is dependent on an analysis of the makeup of the County=s entire portfolio or requires an interpretation of subjective investment standards.
-Qualified Representative of the Business Organization Signature Name Title
+- 1. Public Fund Investment Act § 2256.005 (k): nothing in this Certification relieves El Paso County of the responsibility for monitoring the investments made by El Paso County to determine that they are in compliance with the El Paso County Investment Policy, - 2.
+The undersigned is a Qualified Representative of the Business Organization offering to enter an investment transaction with the County as such terms are used in the Public Funds Investment Act, Chapter 2256, Texas Government Code, - 3.
+The Qualified Representative of the Business Organization has received and reviewed the investment policy of the County, and - 4.
+The Qualified Representative of the Business Organization has implemented reasonable procedures and controls in an effort to preclude investment transactions conducted between the Business Organization and the County that are not authorized by the County's investment policy except to the extent that this authorization is dependent on an analysis of the makeup of the County's entire portfolio or requires an interpretation of subjective investment standards.

+Qualified Representative of the Business Organization

+Firm

+Firm Representative

+Representative's Title

+Signature

+Date